hycross/hycross/README.md

 - Satvik_reddy_g

 ## Projects
-- Storm Robot (previously called "Lammu") - a robot which can walk, dance, sign and do much more entertaining things.
+- Storm Robot (previously called "Lammu") - a robot which can walk, dance, sing and do much more entertaining things.
 - SecretProject101 - a secret project we are working on.
 - working on more....